 Scientists have proposed that a compound called amygdalin, present in apricot kernels, may be a way to eradicate tumors and prevent cancer by stopping cells from reproducing.

 A laboratory study published in 2005 suggested that amygdalin might inhibit genes that lead to cell proliferation.

 In 2012, a laboratory study found that enhancing amygdalin with β-D-glucosidase may make it useful in treating liver cancer.

 What is amygdalin?

-When amygdalin is eaten, it converts to cyanide in the body.
+When someone eats amygdalin, it converts to cyanide in their body.
 Cyanide is a fast-acting, potentially deadly chemical.

-Cyanide prevents the cells in the human body from using oxygen, which kills them.
-As the heart and the brain use a lot of oxygen, cyanide is more harmful to those than other organs.
+Cyanide kills cells in the human body by preventing them from using oxygen.
+Cyanide is particularly harmful to the heart and the brain because they use a lot of oxygen.

-It is estimated that eating 50-60 apricot kernels would deliver a lethal dose of cyanide.
+Estimates state that eating 50 to 60 apricot kernels could deliver a lethal dose of cyanide.
 Cyanide poisoning can occur at much lower levels, however.